wilsonmar/wilsonmar.github.io/_posts/2016-08-01-windows-on-mac.md

 1. PROTIP: Move large .iso files to a <strong>fast SSD USB drive</strong> to make room on your laptop's hard drive.

    Samsung's <a target="_blank" href="https://semiconductor.samsung.com/us/consumer-storage/support/faqs/portable/">SSD Magician software</a> is only for Windows.
 To get Samsung's <a target="_blank" href="https://drive.google.com/file/d/1gWKO7ckLNIdUdKeZfQvJWjm5ovwr47F6/view">T7 SSD Factory Reset Tool for Mac</a>, call their 800.726-7864.
-The app only works when Apple System Settings Appearance is set to Light.
+The app only works when Apple System Settings Appearance is set to Light (not Dark).

 1. Invoke VMware Fusion.
 Click Continue.
 1. In "Create a New Virtual Machine", drag and drop the .iso file.
 Click Continue.